ludwig-ai/ludwig-docs/docs/getting_started/docker.md

 The following are the image tags that can be used when pulling and running the docker images.

-- `master` - built from Ludwig's `master` branch
+- `main` - built from Ludwig's `main` branch
 - `nightly` - nightly build of Ludwig's software.
 - `sha-<commit point>` - version of Ludwig software at designated git sha1
   7-character commit point.

 ## Running Containers

-Here are some examples of using the `ludwigai/ludwig:master` image to:
+Here are some examples of using the `ludwigai/ludwig:main` image to:

 - run the `ludwig cli` command or
 - run Python program containing Ludwig api or